CottonTails® Rabbit and Guinea Pig Rescue

 Pairs versus singles

 The majority of rabbits (77%) were adopted as match-ups for owners’ lonely bunnies, the remaining 23% being adopted as established pairs.
-This is largely due to our reputation for high success rates with rabbit bonding sessions of all ages, but also highlights the problems facing rescue centres in respect that far fewer owners are choosing to adopt pairs from rescues (or pairs at all), possibly preferring other sources such as pet shops and breeders.
+This is largely due to our reputation with rabbit bonding of all ages, but also highlights the likelihood that far fewer owners are choosing to adopt pairs from rescues, possibly preferring other sources such as pet shops and breeders.
+As the latter options do not provide a bonding service, owners therefore have to turn to other sources such as rescue centres instead.

 This is calculated from the day the rabbit was actually ready for adoption after neutering and vaccinating.
-68% were found new homes within 1 month, 18% between 1 – 3 months, 14% over 3 months.
-This is a very positive result and indicates CottonTails® is steadily increasing its visibility and exposure so that more people contact us first when needing to bond a bereaved rabbit or guinea pig, or adopt a pair, hence increasing speed of adoption.
+86% were found new homes within 1 month, the remaining 14% between 1 – 3 months.
+This is an extremely positive result and indicates CottonTails® is steadily increasing its visibility and exposure so that more people contact us first when needing to bond a bereaved rabbit or guinea pig, or adopt a pair, hence increasing speed of adoption.

-Dental disease has proved to be at an average level in the 2016 intake, 22% of the total intake being found to have significant dental abnormalities when examined by our vets prior to neutering, with the subsequent decision to have the affected rabbits put to sleep.
+Dental disease has proved to be at a lower level in the 2017 intake than in previous years, 13% of the total intake being found to have significant dental abnormalities when examined by our vets prior to neutering, with the subsequent decision to have the affected rabbits put to sleep.
 Our neutering policy continued as before, with rabbits of both sexes being routinely castrated or spayed at reduced cost by the RSPCA veterinary clinic in Bristol.
-Vaccination against VHD and Myxomatosis (combined vaccine) has continued as before for every rabbit prior to adoption, although the current vaccine does not cover for all strains of VHD.
-The new imported vaccine that has only recently become available unfortunately does not cover the VHD strain that we routinely get in the UK, so we have made the decision, in common with RSPCA, to stick to the current and widely used vaccine only.
-Should veterinary advice change, we will review the situation again.
+Vaccination against RHD1/Myxomatosis (combined vaccine) has continued as before for every rabbit prior to adoption, and in the latter months of 2017 we introduced the routine vaccination of all rabbits against RHD2 prior to adoption.

-The intake of guinea pigs for 2016 was 52, a 14% increase on last year.
-The lower intake compared to rabbits (115, 55% lower) likely reflects their better suitability as family pets compared to rabbits.
+The intake of guinea pigs for 2017 was 69, a 25% increase on last year.
+The lower intake compared to rabbits likely reflects their better suitability as family pets compared to rabbits resulting in smaller numbers being unwanted.

-Sexes – Of the total intake, 50% were male, 50% female.
+Sexes – Of the total intake, 41% were male, 59% female, not a particularly significant difference due to the small sample size.
 All single males were routinely castrated so that they could be matched with females and placed for adoption in pairs or as match-ups.
+This amounted to 39% of the total number of males, the rest arriving in bonded male pairs.

-Pairs versus singles – 53% were adopted as single guinea pigs for match-ups for owners’ lonely guinea pigs, with the remaining 47% as established pairs.
-This is a change in pattern from previous years where far more guinea pigs were adopted as pairs than singles, possibly indicating a raised awareness of the importance of guinea pigs living in pairs or groups.
+Pairs versus singles – 44% were adopted as single guinea pigs for match-ups for owners’ lonely guinea pigs, with the remaining 56% as established pairs.
+This is a continuation of a change in pattern from previous years which start in 2016 where far more guinea pigs were adopted as pairs than singles, possibly indicating a raised awareness of the importance of guinea pigs living in pairs or groups.

-Adoption timescale – Most (88%) were adopted within 1 month of arrival, the remaining 12% being re-homed within 3 months.
+Adoption timescale – Most (96%) were adopted within 1 month of being ready for adoption, the remaining 4% being re-homed within 3 months.

 Some people have very kindly raised funds for us by using the Easy Fundraising, Charities Trust, and Give as you live fundraising-as-you-shop schemes, but I only receive totals of these funds so am unable to name individuals.
-The money raised in this way generated 5% of our total income.
-28% of the total income was as a result of donations made directly into our bank account by direct debit/standing order.
-This includes 15% of total income due to donations made via the PayPal link on our website, from the sale of shop items on the website, funds generated by the Adopt-a Hutch scheme, and general donations.
+The money raised in this way generated 2% of our total income.
+25% of the total income was as a result of donations made directly into our bank account by direct debit/standing order.
+This includes 12% of total income due to donations made via the PayPal link on our website, from the sale of shop items on the website, funds generated by the Adopt-a Hutch scheme, adoption fees, and general donations.

 ANIMAL AFFAIRS £400

-Mr and Mrs Semple (in memory of Warren)
+S and E Semple (in memory of Warren)

 Sponsors for the Adopt A Hutch Scheme